TerroneAndrea/Crypto-Cointegration/README.md

 # Crypto-Cointegration

-Download and run the file.
+Download the release and run the file.

 ## Required libraries
 Pandas